yanxu2021/ApartmentUs1/README.md

 ```
 As a developer, I have been commissioned to create an application where a user can see apartments that are available for rent.
 As a user, I can see a list of apartments.
 I can click on an apartment listing and see more information about that apartment.
 As a user, I can create an account and log in to the application.
 If I am logged in, I can add an apartment to the list.
 As a logged in user, I can see a list of all the apartments as well as just the apartments I added.
 If my work is acceptable to my client, I may also be asked to add the ability to remove an apartment from the list as well as edit the apartment information.

-## Troubleshooting Tips
-- Did you create your database?
-- Did you migrate?
-- Errors?
-Always look at the first error in the list.

 ## User Stories
 **Story:** As an un-registered guest on the website, I can go to a web page and see a list of available apartments.
 Apartments have: a street designation, a city, state, a manager's name, manager's contact email, monthly rental price, bedrooms, bathrooms, and whether they allow pets